brickbazooka9/Entrepreneur_CW1/README.md

 -->

-At Entrepreneurs, our financing strategy is designed to fuel innovation, establish product-market fit, and scale our real estate technology solution into a globally recognized platform.
+At ScuderiaEstate, our financing strategy is designed to fuel innovation, establish product-market fit, and scale our real estate technology solution into a globally recognized platform.
 We aim to leverage the resources of a top-tier incubator or accelerator to kickstart our journey, secure initial capital, and position ourselves for subsequent funding rounds from angel investors and venture capitalists (VCs).
 Our initial goal is to achieve a £50 million valuation,
 <!--- Financing comment: This should be repalced by the agreed upon valuation --->
 enabling a transition to a Public Limited Company (PLC) and an Initial Public Offering (IPO) on the London Stock Exchange (LSE).
 Below, we outline our approach to initial funding, the funding rounds ahead, and a projected timeline to reach this milestone.